huBioinfo/CytoCommunity/README.md

 conda install --file requirements_linux.txt
 ```

-3. You can also install the dependencies directly via the instructions:
+3. You can also install the dependencies in the exsiting environment directly via :

 ```
 conda install pandas